Minecrell/ServerListPlus/docs/BukkitDev.md

 Installation
 ---------------------
 1. Download the plugin and copy the plugin JAR to your CraftBukkit/Spigot or BungeeCord server.
+2. CraftBukkit/Spigot only: Download [ProtocolLib](http://dev.bukkit.org/bukkit-plugins/protocollib/) if you haven't installed it on your server already.
-2. Restart your server to load the plugin.
+3. Restart your server to load the plugin.
-3. Go into the plugin folder, open the configuration file `ServerListPlus.yml` and change the status configuration to your likings.
+4. Go into the plugin folder, open the configuration file `ServerListPlus.yml` and change the status configuration to your likings.
 You can find more information about the configuration on the [GitHub wiki](https://github.com/Minecrell/ServerListPlus/wiki).
-4. Enable the plugin by typing `/serverlistplus enable` on your console.
+5. Enable the plugin by typing `/serverlistplus enable` on your console.
 Now ServerListPlus will modify your status ping with your configured values.

 Development Builds
 ---------------------